Survey on Machine Learning for Traffic-Driven Service Provisioning in Optical Networks

 \section{Machine Learning for Prescriptive Provisioning}

-~ Prescriptive provisioning, based on RL, has only recently attracted an (increasing) interest by the optical networks research community (Table~\ref{list_models_rl}).
+~ While prescriptive provisioning, based on RL, has already gained significant attention for other types of networks, such as wireless networks and Internet-of-Things~\cite{8714026, 9403369}, it has only recently attracted an (increasing) interest by the optical networks research community (Table~\ref{list_models_rl}).
 This is mainly due to the deep learning advances that enable RL to scale to previously intractable problems arising in complex systems of high dimensionality~\cite{nature14539}.
 Unlike predictive provisioning, where SL is used to empower domain-specific resource allocation algorithms (i.e., traffic-driven optimization), prescriptive provisioning is empowered by RL to learn resource allocation policies (i.e., policy-driven optimization) by continuously exploring the network environment to improve over time through trial and error.
 Hence, unlike predictive provisioning, that requires designing rule-based heuristics or exact mathematical resource allocation algorithms, subsequently driven by the predictions, prescriptive approaches are model-free as they can learn optimal (or near-optimal) resource allocation policies (i.e., heuristics) from experience.
 In a network environment where traffic behavior and/or network topology and technology may change, prescriptive resource allocation policies can self-adapt, whereas predictive resource allocation algorithms may need to be redesigned.

 Even though RL has seen impressive advances over the last few years, especially in solving complex, challenging for AI, classical games (such as Go and StarCraft~\cite{nature24270,s41586-019-1724-z}), large amounts of training (i.e., in training experience and time) are required to successfully learn even simple games, hindering the practical applicability of RL, on real, non-stationary, and complex environments, such as telecommunication networks.
 While ML research focuses, amongst others, on advancing RL techniques to scale well to large applications in computational and time efficient ways, research on communication networks focuses on how to advance resource allocation algorithms by incorporating RL advances into well-known resource allocation schemes, in tractable ways.